apache/flink-web/flink-architecture.md

   <img src="{{ site.baseurl }}/img/bounded-unbounded.png" width="600px" />
 </div>

 **Apache Flink excels at processing unbounded and bounded data sets.** Precise control of time and state enable Flink's runtime to run any kind of application on unbounded streams.
 Bounded streams are internally processed by algorithms and data structures that are specifically designed for fixed sized data sets, yielding excellent performance.

 Convince yourself by exploring the [use cases]({{ site.baseurl }}/usecases.html) that have been built on top of Flink.

 ## Deploy Applications Anywhere

 Apache Flink is a distributed system and requires compute resources in order to execute applications.
-Flink integrates with all common cluster resource managers such as [Hadoop YARN](https://hadoop.apache.org/docs/stable/hadoop-yarn/hadoop-yarn-site/YARN.html), [Apache Mesos](https://mesos.apache.org), and [Kubernetes](https://kubernetes.io/) but can also be setup to run as a stand-alone cluster.
+Flink integrates with all common cluster resource managers such as [Hadoop YARN](https://hadoop.apache.org/docs/stable/hadoop-yarn/hadoop-yarn-site/YARN.html) and [Kubernetes](https://kubernetes.io/), but can also be setup to run as a stand-alone cluster.

 Flink is designed to work well each of the previously listed resource managers.
 This is achieved by resource-manager-specific deployment modes that allow Flink to interact with each resource manager in its idiomatic way.

 When deploying a Flink application, Flink automatically identifies the required resources based on the application's configured parallelism and requests them from the resource manager.
 In case of a failure, Flink replaces the failed container by requesting new resources.
 All communication to submit or control an application happens via REST calls.
 This eases the integration of Flink in many environments.

 <!-- Add this section once library deployment mode is supported. -->
 <!--